Wisdom ceases to be wisdom when it becomes too proud to weep, too grave to laugh, and too selfful to seek other than itself. (Kahlil Gibran)

 See my presentation evaluation page for details and the form (you and) I will use for evaluation.
 Unless otherwise stated, "communication skills" will be the least significant for my evaluation.

 Quizzes & Examinations

-All quizzes and exams will be fair; you will know what you will be tested on.
+All quizzes and exams will be fair; you will be informed about what they will cover.

-A pop quiz will cover the readings assigned for the day the quiz is given.
+A pop quiz will cover the readings assigned for or before the day the quiz is given.

 If there is a particular question on a quiz or exam which no one in the class answers correctly, everyone will receive full credit for it.